GammaBunta/PokeVersus/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## PLUS

+angular-math is used, please verify if you got it or install it with `npm install angular-ts-math`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## PS :

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.